 Maybe I should admit here that despite being Eastern European Jews, my parents and I know Italy, love Italy, have lived in Bologna, and would happily eat our collective body weight in pasta.
 Call us Italian food snobs, fair enough, but we know what we’re talking about.
 So keep this in mind when I say that our favourite Italian restaurant in Brooklyn, especially for pasta, is Al di La’ in Park Slope.
 Get there early, no reservations.
 I also love all the food produced by “the two Frankies,” chefs Frank Falcinelli and Frank Castronovo, including Frankies Spuntino and Prime Meats in Carroll Gardens, the latter of which also arguably serves the best “Prohibition-era” cocktails in this borough, if not city.

 Red Hook is a neighbourhood on the Brooklyn waterfront that is far enough from any subway to have retained the look and feel of a real fisherman’s wharf.
 Warehouses are interspersed with white clapboard row houses, and the cobble-stoned streets have names that harken back to Brooklyn’s pre-English Dutch days.
 As you’d expect, there’s great seafood found nearby at the Red Hook Lobster Pound.
 Less expected is a tiny gem called The Good Fork, on Van Brunt St, coupling American and South Korean comfort food that reflects the couple who owns it.
-There is also Pok Pok NY, a creative Thai food spot and offshoot of its Portland parent, and Alma, a Mexican place more worth a trip for its tequila cocktails and roof bar with amazing views, though the food is also solid.
+There is also Pok Pok NY (a creative Thai food spot that’s an offshoot of its Portland parent) and Alma, a Mexican place more worth a trip for its tequila cocktails and roof bar with amazing views, though the food is also solid.
 And if you are into BBQ, then it doesn’t get much better than Hometown Bar-B-Que, also on Van Brunt, unless you want to head to the American South or Texas.